 ECT Treatment at Menninger

-The first step in receiving ECT at Menninger is a consultation with M. Justin Coffey, MD, medical director of the Center for Brain Stimulation, and his team, during which they take into consideration each individual’s unique psychiatric and medical histories and discusses the number of treatments likely to be most helpful.
+The first step in receiving ECT at Menninger is a consultation with Neil Puri, MD, interim medical director of the Center for Brain Stimulation, and his team, during which they take into consideration each individual’s unique psychiatric and medical histories and discusses the number of treatments likely to be most helpful.